dhis2-chap/chap-core/docs_source/docker-compose-doc.md

 ## 1. Install Docker and Docker Compose (if not installed)

-### 1.1.
-Install Docker and Docker Compose
-Docker is a platform for developing, shipping, and running applications inside containers.
+**Docker** is a platform for developing, shipping, and running applications inside containers.

 To download and install Docker, visit the official Docker website: [https://docs.docker.com/get-started/get-docker](https://docs.docker.com/get-started/get-docker)

-Docker Compose is a tool for defining and running multi-container Docker applications and is required for starting CHAP Core with Docker.
+**Docker Compose** is a tool for defining and running multi-container Docker applications and is required for starting CHAP Core with Docker.
 To install Docker Compose, follow the instructions provided in the official Docker documentation:

 [Install Docker Compose](https://docs.docker.com/compose/install/)